Thursday, February 27, 2025

 never betraying how frightening were the endless surgeries,

-I had resolved to play the mute when in public.
+I resolved to play the mute when in public.

 But in private, he heard plenty.